You can use the parts of a coat of arms to make a design that is your very own, and that carries meaning that you can pass on to future generations.

 - A coat of arms celebrates personal or family identity, but does not indicate nobility, superiority or other special privilege

 - As a republic where all people are equal, elements that are associated with royalty or nobility should not be used, like supporters (people, animals or other creatures) beside the shield.
-Above the shield, barred or open helmets, coronets or crowns should not be used
+Above the shield, barred or open helmets, coronets or crowns should not be used.
+While some families sometimes retain such elements if previously granted or attributed to ancestors, they have no modern significance and are not used in new designs

 - (Learn more about American heraldry traditions at the American Heraldry Society.)